Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 Found interesting that not necessary the content need to be published can be saved on your device.
 That way you can export it to other programs to edit them or place it in other context as I did in using it on my webpage project.
 For my video decide to use a responsive filter as they track the movement of the person in front of teh camera, and it's modify with the interaction ( music notes that are generated with the movements of the face).
 To capture the idea of the kid getting overwhelmed with the music notes, was needed it to shoot the video 5 times.
 The first time the light  of the room was darker  and in other occasions  the composition of the image was not creating the atmosphere that was looking for.
-Once I got the shot as .mov format  I imported also to Shotcut video editor to delete the audio and create a gif.
+Once I got the shot as .mov format  I imported also to ShotCut video editor to delete the audio and create a gif.
 On the web used the .mov and on the markdown the gif.

 ![](img/soundv2.gif)